OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 The following shows how to configure your unified manifest to enable the append-on-send feature.

 > [!IMPORTANT]
-> The prepend-on-send feature isn't yet supported for the [Unified Microsoft 365 manifest (preview)](../develop/json-manifest-overview.md).
+> The prepend-on-send feature isn't yet supported for the [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md).

 1. Open the manifest.json file.